dapperlabs/cryptokitties-bounty/CryptoKitty Basics.md

 Also referred as the main contract, is where Kitties and their ownership are stored.
 This also mediates all the main operations, such as breeding, exchange, and part of auctions.

-For this release the actual bytecode released for the contract is `KittyCoreRinkeby.sol`, explained below.
+For this release, the actual bytecode released for the contract is `KittyCoreRinkeby.sol`, explained below.

 ##### SaleClockAuction.sol - `0x8a316edee51b65e1627c801dbc09aa413c8f97c2`

 Where users are expected to acquire their gen0 kitten.
-It is also a market place where anyone can post their kitten for auction.
+It is also a marketplace where anyone can post their kitten for auction.
 [See Dutch/Clock auction](https://en.wikipedia.org/wiki/Dutch_auction) - note we also accept an increasing price.

 ##### SiringClockAuction.sol - `0x07ca8a3a1446109468c3cf249abb53578a2bbe40`

-A market place where any user can set their Kitty as a potential sire for any takers.
+A marketplace where any user can offer their Kitty as a potential sire for any takers.

 ##### GeneScience.sol